Armistice Day: Saturday 11th November

 FoR begun in 1914 to prevent the outbreak of WWI and to seek a nonviolent alternative.
 You can join a movement of people seeking to prevent war by addressing root causes of conflict, by becoming a member of FoR.

-Other resources: The Peace Education Network has an assembly resource for upper primary and lower secondary pupils.
+Other resources: The Peace Education Network has an assembly resource for Remembrance for upper primary and lower secondary pupils.